Meet the Festival Orchestra Musicians

 Principal Trombone

-Samuel Schlosser, Principal Trombone (February), joined the San Francisco Opera Orchestra as Principal in 2013.
+Samuel Schlosser, trombone, joined the San Francisco Opera Orchestra as Principal in 2013.
 Before coming to San Francisco, he was a member of the Cincinnati Symphony Orchestra and the Milwaukee Symphony.
 He has also appeared with the Philadelphia Orchestra, the Cleveland Orchestra, the National Symphony Orchestra, the Seattle Opera, and the New York Philharmonic.
 An avid teacher, he has given master classes at the Mannes College New School for Music in New York and at the Jacobs School of Music at Indiana University.
 Samuel received his formal training from the Curtis Institute of Music, where he was a student of Nitzan Haroz, Principal Trombone of the Philadelphia Orchestra.
-This is his second year at Arizona Musicfest.
+This is his third year at Arizona Musicfest.

 Scott Hartman